(Updated December 2018)

 With social media having become a large part of normal day to day activities of millions (Facebook has 2 billion users), it just makes sense to have an agent who is really clued in and leveraging on such channels as another means of broadcasting that your home is for sale.

-Social media channels include Facebook, Google, Instagram and Linkedin (yes, you can even advertise there) and a modern real estate agent will use every possible channel to reinforce and created an integrated marketing strategy (remember just a lone medium is not enough) and make your home more visible to the world.
+Social media channels include Facebook, Google, Instagram and Linkedin (yes, did you know you can even advertise there to target high-end buyers?) and a modern real estate agent will use every possible channel to reinforce and created an integrated marketing strategy (remember just a lone medium is not enough) and make your home more visible to the world.
 This also includes print advertising, which is often ineffective because it lacks synergy with the online advertising.

 And more importantly, the agent does not confuse vanity statistics with effectiveness – the number of ‘likes’, ‘followers’ or ‘views’ do not matter.
 What matters is that of conversion – converting a person who has seen your listed home into someone who actually contacts your agent to inquire and buy it.